-In an effort to assist proposal preparation, the following checklists are provided as a reminder of the items that should be checked before submitting a SaTC proposal to this solicitation.
-These are a summary of the requirements described above.
+In an effort to assist proposal preparation, the following checklist is provided as a reminder of the items that should be checked before submitting a SaTC proposal to this solicitation.
+This list is a summary of the requirements described above.
 For the items marked with (RWR), the proposal will be returned without review if the required item is noncompliant as of the date of proposal submission.

-- (RWR) The last line of the Project Summary must consist of the word "Keywords" followed by a colon and between 1-3 keywords, separated by semi-colons, corresponding to the list of topic areas (listed above). - (RWR) The Project Description must have a section labeled "Relevance to SaTC" that discusses the potential impact of the research with respect to the goals of the SaTC program, and justifies the selection of the keywords. - (RWR) Maximum budget shown on the Cover Sheet and on the budget sheets must not exceed \$500,000 for Small proposals, \$1,200,000 for Medium proposals, and \$500,000 for EDU proposals. - (RWR) If more than one PI is involved, a collaboration plan (up to 2 pages) must be provided for Medium projects as a Supplementary Document, even if all investigators are affiliated with the same institution. - A Project Personnel and Partner Institutions list as a Supplementary Document should be included.
+- (RWR) The last line of the Project Summary must consist of the word "Keywords" followed by a colon and between 1-3 keywords, separated by semi-colons, corresponding to the list of topic areas (listed above). - (ŔWR) The Project Description must have a section labeled "Relevance to SaTC" that discusses the potential impact of the research with respect to the goals of the SaTC program, and justifies the selection of the keywords. - (RWR) Maximum budget shown on the Cover Sheet and on the budget sheets must not exceed \$500,000 for Small proposals, \$1,200,000 for Medium proposals, and \$400,000 for EDU proposals. - (RWR) If more than one PI is involved, a collaboration plan (up to 2 pages) must be provided for Medium projects as a Supplementary Document, even if all investigators are affiliated with the same institution. - A Project Personnel and Partner Institutions list as a Supplementary Document should be included.

-Proposals that do not comply with the requirements marked as RWR will be returned without review.
+Proposals that do not comply with the requirements marked as RWR will be returned without review, and will count towards the limits on numbers of proposals per Pl.